-- 3. PLAINTIFF is a female resident of the State of California and a former employee of DEFENDANTS. - 4.
-PLAINTIFF, on behalf of herself and other similarly situated current and former non-exempt employees of DEFENDANTS in the State of California at any time during the four years preceding the filing of this action, and continuing while this action is pending, brings this class action to recover, among other things, wages and penalties from unpaid wages earned and due, including but not limited to unpaid minimum wages, unpaid and illegally calculated overtime compensation, illegal meal and rest period policies, failure to pay all wages due to discharged and quitting employees, failure to indemnify employees for necessary expenditures and/or losses incurred in discharging their duties, failure to provide accurate itemized wage statements, failure to maintain required records, and interest, attorneys' fees, costs, and expenses.
+- 3. PLAINTIFF is a male resident of the State of California and a former employee of DEFENDANTS. - 4.
+PLAINTIFF, on behalf of himself and other similarly situated current and former non-exempt employees of DEFENDANTS in the State of California at any time during the four years preceding the filing of this action, and continuing while this action is pending, brings this class action to recover, among other things, wages and penalties from unpaid wages earned and due, including but not limited to unpaid minimum wages, unpaid and illegally calculated overtime compensation, illegal meal and rest period policies, failure to pay all wages due to discharged and quitting employees, failure to indemnify employees for necessary expenditures and/or losses incurred in discharging their duties, failure to provide accurate itemized wage statements, failure to maintain required records, and interest, attorneys' fees, costs, and expenses.

-5. PLAINTIFF brings this action on behalf of herself and the following similarly situated class of individuals ("CLASS MEMBERS"): All persons who are or were employed by DEFENDANTS as non-exempt employees in the State of California at any time during the period of October 19, 2019 through January 19, 2022 (the "CLASS PERIOD").
+5. PLAINTIFF brings this action on behalf of himself and the following similarly situated class of individuals ("CLASS MEMBERS"): all current and former non-exempt employees of DEFENDANTS in the State of California at any time within the period beginning four (4) years prior to the filing of this action and ending at the time this action settles or proceeds to final judgment (the "CLASS PERIOD").
 PLAINTIFF reserves the right to name additional class representatives.